Share

 The Road Safety and Sustainability Conference will be held in collaboration with the International Road Federation.

 The Roads General Authority in Saudi Arabia has highlighted the Kingdom’s ongoing advancements in environmental conservation as it prepares to host its inaugural Road Safety and Sustainability Conference and Exhibition.
-This event, themed “Innovating for Tomorrow,” will take place from November 3 to 4 in collaboration with the International Road Federation.
+This event, themed “Innovating for Tomorrow,” will take place in Riyadh from November 3 to 4 in collaboration with the International Road Federation.

 Commitment to sustainable practices